This video explains the importance of air sealing in relation to insulation when it comes to energy efficiency.

 With the visual inspection and blower door test complete, you should have a pretty good idea of how much impact leaks are having on your energy use and comfort.
 Now what?
 You're probably wondering: "With so many leaks to plug, where do I start?"
 Don't worry.
 We've got you covered.
 Here at Dr. Energy Saver N.E.
 Illinois, we take a simple, common-sense approach to air sealing your home.

-Call us at 1-855-568-0838 or click the button below to schedule a home energy audit and get a free quote for the home energy improvements you need.
+Call us at 1-855-568-0838 or click the button below to schedule a free quote for the home energy improvements you need.

 It's important to seal leaks in the attic first (A) because this is where the most significant leakage occurs.
 Sealing basement (B) and crawl space areas should be the next priority.
 Air sealing all of these areas in your house eliminates a major source of cold air infiltration.
 With A and B zones taken care of, what remains is conditioned space (C), the main living area of your house.